Sarracenia purpurea

-It is an introduced and naturalized species in Europe and the northwestern US.
-It is found in habitats of the native carnivorous species Darlingtonia californica, in the Klamath Mountains and northern Sierra Nevada.
-The plant has also been recorded in Washington state, Austria, the Czech Republic, Denmark, France, Germany, Ireland, Sweden, Switzerland, and the United Kingdom.
-In Britain and Ireland purple pitcher plant have invaded heather-rich peatbogs in Britain and Ireland and with the mild climate can grow in large numbers at the expense of local flora.
-Peatbogs are also under threat as the Sphagnum mosses do not grow near the pitcher plant.

 Taxonomy

 The species is further divided into two subspecies, S. purpurea subsp. purpurea and S. purpurea subsp. venosa.
-The former is found from New Jersey north, while the latter is found from New Jersey south and tolerates warmer temperatures.
+The former is found north of New Jersey north, while the latter is found south of New Jersey and tolerates warmer temperatures.

 In 1999, Sarracenia purpurea subsp. venosa var. burkii was described as a species of its own: Sarracenia rosea.
 This re-ranking has been debated among carnivorous plant enthusiasts since then, but further morphological evidence has supported the split.
 The following species and infraspecific taxa are usually recognized: